My works as storyteller and illustrator Madeira Desouza began with dawning light during what was a very dark time for me.

 Straight people (religious or otherwise) seem to know very little about the day-to-day realities of gay sexual identity or what happens when a person feels attracted to another person of the same gender.
 The people who persist in seeing the world merely as they want it to be are living a false reality.
 It’s really that simple.

-I originally published my science fiction time travel adventure in eBook form on Smashwords, but since I encountered overt censorship there, I removed what I had posted and switched instead to Amazon.
+In 1990 I bought a laptop computer and started writing what grew over many years into Baja Clavius.
+I published an early version of my science fiction time travel adventure in eBook form on Smashwords, but since I encountered overt censorship there, I removed what I had posted and switched instead to Amazon.

 Stop Living a Lie